wethod/learning-center-source/content/profit-loss/index.md

 ---
 ## Overview

 This page provides an overview of the budgetary slippages between a company's projected revenues and expenses, as well as its budget target over a given period of time.
+The three columns 'budget', 'forecast 1' and 'forecast 2' can be used to set the company financial goals for each year.
+The column 'budget' in the row 'revenues' sets the revenues target throughout the company, which is used in the widget [Revenue Clock]({{< relref "dashboard/index.md#revenue-clock" >}}) and in the report [Production Value]({{< relref "reports/index.md#production-value" >}}).

 {{< img-center src="/uploads/2018/11/23/support_target.png" >}}